-The Structure of Mental Abilities and the g-Factor
+1.3 The Structure of Mental Abilities and the g-factor

 Most theories about factors of intelligence start with the empirical observation that all tests of mental abilities are positively correlated with each other.
-This is called the "positive manifold" and Charles Spearman first described it over 100 years ago (Spearman, 1904).
+This is called the "positive manifold," and Charles Spearman first described it more than 115 years ago (Spearman, 1904).
 Spearman worked out statistical procedures for identifying the relationships among tests based on their correlations with one another.
 The basic method is called factor analysis.
 It works essentially by analyzing correlations among tests.
 You probably already know about correlations, but see the brief review in Textbox 1.1.